sp794uk/financial_accounting_process_design_analysis_automation/README.md

 - Python: Pandas, Jupyter Notebook, Anaconda
 - Dashboard: Power BI / Tableau

+## Note:
-**P.S.** We are unable to share our sponsored-project specific design, code, and data due to confidentiality requirements (GDPR).
+We are unable to share our sponsored-project specific design, code, and data due to confidentiality requirements (GDPR).
 However, please feel free to contact me to discuss your custom scenarios.